 Jobbing it: Des Moines is a major center for the insurance industry and also has a sizable financial services base.
 Athene (a top insurance firm with 33,000 agents) and the Principal Financial Group are among the big companies headquartered there.

 Did you know: Des Moines is boring, you say?
 How wrong you are, and here’s proof: desmoinesisnotboring.com.

 7: New Orleans–Metairie–Kenner, La.

 Robust and mostly recovered from Hurricane Katrina, New Orleans and its surrounding area have a lot going for them.
 The French Quarter is truly a trip back in time to eighteenth-century Europe, and the Cajun cuisine and jazz music reign without parallel.
 But can you find work there?
 Mais oui, mes amis: If you want to get into film, for example, know that tax incentives in place since 2002 have led to the Crescent City earning the nickname “Hollywood South.”
 Tulane University is also an academic hub that adds to the young adult influx; it employs close to 4,000 people.

-Jobbing it: New Orleans’ port is the fifth-largest in the U.S. The oil industry has a significant presence here, and the entertainment and restaurants are world famous.
-Tourism also fuels the city’s economy (the hospitality industry employs more than 85,000 people) making it New Orleans’ top economic engine.
+Jobbing it: New Orleans’s port is the fifth-largest in the US.
+The oil industry has a significant presence here, and the entertainment and restaurants are world famous.
+Tourism also fuels the city’s economy (the hospitality industry employs more than 85,000 people) making it New Orleans’s top economic engine.

 Did you know: New Orleans isn’t just the birthplace of jazz, but poker as well.
 The card game was reportedly invented there in the 1820s.
 As they say come Mardi Gras, Laissez les bon temps rouler!
 And let the chips fall where they may.